-Horner achieved a couple of firsts of the sort thought important.
-His victory made him Illinois’ first Jewish governor and the first governor to be born in Cook County.
-More importantly, Horner fathered the Illinois sales tax, which earned him the "High Tax Henry."
+Horner achieved a couple of firsts of the sort usually thought to be important.
+His victory made him Illinois’s first Jewish governor and the first governor to be born in Cook County.
+More importantly, Horner fathered the Illinois sales tax, which earned him the not-meant-to-be-flattering tag of "High Tax Henry."
 Under duress, the legislature under Horner acted on reforms that in some cases had languished for 20 years—laws limiting the work week to six days, an eight-hour day limit for women workers, unemployment compensation, among others.
 One can exaggerate Horner’s courage and concern—one didn’t have to be much of a humanitarian to stand out in the Illinois of the early 1930s—but he earned Carl Sandburg praise as “the Real Goods.”

 Otto Kerner, Jr.